 Christmas markets have been casting their festive spell over visitors for centuries with the enticing aromas of freshly baked sweets, the warm-spice scent of mulled wine, the twinkling of lights and a heaping dose of holiday cheer.
-While day-to-day life has clearly changed over the years, most markets have made a concerted effort to stay true to their roots and boast an elusive ambiance that offers families a momentary step back in time — when handmade crafts, treats made from scratch, unique gifts and traditional performances were the norm.
+While day-to-day life has clearly changed over the years, most markets have made a concerted effort to stay true to their roots and offer travelers a momentary step back in time, when handmade crafts, treats made from scratch, unique gifts and traditional performances were the norm.

 We’ve also included some of our favorite hotel recommendations for certain locations.
-Our dedicated Family Travel Advisors offer families wonderful perks at many of these properties if the stay is booked through our travel agency.
-Reach out to us to help you plan a trip to Europe over the holidays that is full of charm.
+Our expert Travel Advisors can pass along wonderful perks at many of these properties if you book your stay through Ciao Bambino, such as complimentary upgrades, breakfast credits and early check-in/late check-out.
+Reach out to us to help you plan a holiday trip to Europe that’s full of charm.

 Each Advent, Stuttgart, Germany is transformed into a glittering Christmas city.
 This beautiful market is spread across the Marktplatz, Schillerplatz and Schlossplatz, as well as Hirschstrasse and Kirchstrasse.
 There are hundreds of elaborately decorated stalls and frequent holiday music concerts and performances.
 Families will be delighted by the “Winterland” (Wintertraum) on the Palace Square (Schlossplatz), featuring a fairytale grotto, an old-fashioned carousel and a miniature railway that travels through a snowscape.
 The city hall transforms into a giant Advent calendar, and there is a Finnish market on the Karlsplatz that features a Nordic twist.
 There is also an ice skating rink with onsite rentals.
 After you’ve had your fill of roasted chestnuts, gingerbread, candied almonds, fried sausages and mulled wine, perhaps the kids (and adults!) will be eager to speed things up at the nearby Porsche and Mercedes Benz museums.
 Or, if you’re craving more festive fun, Esslingen hosts a fabulous medieval market, and Tubingen offers a weekend-long chocolate festival called chocolART.
 Both can be reached by train from Stuttgart.

 That's what we do!
-Our Family Travel Advisors can help you decide where to go, book vetted accommodations, create a custom itinerary and more.
+Our Travel Advisors can help you decide where to go, book vetted accommodations, design a custom itinerary, arrange private tours and experiences, and more.
 Click to send us a request!

-Strasbourg’s market tradition dates back to 1570, when it was called the “Christkindelsmärik” (market of the Infant Jesus).
+Strasbourg’s market tradition dates back to 1570, when it was called the “Christkindelsmärik” (Market of the Infant Jesus).
 Soak up the warm Alsatian ambiance and browse 300-plus stalls in this romantic city, which bills itself as the “Capital of Christmas.”
 Sample traditional sweets such as bredele, Christmas biscuits in flavors like orange or cinnamon; and marvel at the Great Christmas Tree on Place Kléber, decorated in keeping with the traditions of Strasbourg trade guilds that date back to 1605.
 For families looking to kindle the altruistic spirit of the season, Strasbourg’s Christmas Market also features an innovative “Village of Sharing” run by humanitarian organizations that allows visitors to show their generosity to people in need.
-Nearby Colmar hosts a market in its mostly pedestrian Old Town (known as “Little Venice”).
-New this year on Friday, Saturday and Sundays, a Christmas shuttle will allow visitors to discover Turckheim, a fortified wine-growing village, its Christmas market and its activities.
+Nearby Colmar hosts a market in its mostly pedestrian Old Town, known as “Little Venice.”
+On Fridays, Saturdays and Sundays, a Christmas shuttle will allow visitors to discover Turckheim, a fortified wine-growing village, its Christmas market and its activities.

 Dresden’s Striezelmarkt is known as Germany’s oldest Christmas market.
 Its name comes from stollen, the well-known Christmas bread, and a giant fruit-studded cake is paraded through the Baroque Old Town each year to kick off the festival in honor of this delicacy.
 Families will enjoy the festive ambiance of the Altmarkt Square, capped by the world’s largest “Christmas Pyramid” at 46 feet tall.
 Miniature versions of the pyramid are popular handicrafts, but you can also find beautiful gifts such as Dresden’s famous blue and white pottery.
-Don’t forget to try Pflaumentoffel — Dresden good luck charms, made of dried plums, that represent the little boys who once cleaned the chimneys.
+Don’t forget to try Pflaumentoffel — good-luck charms made of dried plums that represent the little boys who once cleaned the chimneys.

 Perhaps one of the most atmospheric small cities in Europe, Bruges shines particularly bright over the holidays.
 Bruges Winter Glow offers families a light trail, Christmas market, and ice rink.
 The city centre is easily walkable and its compact size makes it manageable for families to explore its entirety in just a day or two.
 With more time, check out nearby Brussels.
 Its city centre is transformed into the Plaisirs d’Hiver.
 But we find the shopping and overall experience in Bruges to be more authentic.